Best Gut Health Supplement: Our Top Pick for 2024

 • Nutrient depletions

-The Link Between Fiber And Gut Health
+The Link Between Fiber and Gut Health

 While many factors contribute to gut issues, a lack of fiber is big.
 Dietary fiber is a massive piece of gut health, as it serves as food for the beneficial bacteria and helps keep things moving along your digestive tract.Whether soluble or insoluble, fiber is essential for optimal bowel health.
 Just as you need food to survive, so do the microbes in your gut.
 And while we all know we need fiber, most of us don’t get enough.Before we get into the two main types of gut supplements, let’s take a look at why we need fiber for gut health.